-Warsinske, J. et al. (2019) Official (ISC) Guide to the CISSP CBK, Fifth Edition, Wiley. (also available for rent at Amazon)
+Warsinske, J. et al. (2019) Official (ISC)2 Guide to the CISSP CBK, Fifth Edition, Wiley. (also available for rent at Amazon)

 PS: CISSP (Certified Information Systems Security Professional), the first and one of the most well-known credentials in the field of information security, has won US SC Awards for "Best Professional Certification Program" in 2014, 2015, 2016, and 2019.
-In particular, CISSP updated its exam blueprint in 2015 and 2018.
-You can compare the detailed content outline for further information.
-The point is that its common body of knowledge (CBK) reflects the most comprehensive and current topics and issues in the emerging cybersecurity field.
+In particular, CISSP has updated its exam outline in 2015, 2018, and soon in May 2021.
+The point is that its common body of knowledge (CBK) reflects the most comprehensive and current topics and issues in the emerging cyber-security field.
 If you are interested in working for healthcare related industries, they have a specific professional certification called HCISPP.